-I'm a second year PhD student in Digital Media at Georgia Institute of Technology and am being adivsed by Prof. Carl DiSalvo.
+I'm a second year PhD student in Digital Media at Georgia Institute of Technology and am being advised by Prof. Carl DiSalvo.
 My research examines the ways in which interaction design and digital media construct and support civic life.
 I build new modes of technologically mediated interactions that support learning and participation in communities.
-I employ participatory and co-design methods of research, to inform the design of interactions, services and experiences so community members can link their interest or learning to academic achievement, career success or civic engagement.
+Using participatory and co-design methods of research, I have designed interactions, services and experiences that allow community members to link their interests or learnings to academic achievement, career success or civic engagement.

 Areas of Research

 Design Research, Interaction Design, Social Innovation and Service Design.

 Research examines the ways in which interaction design and digital media construct and support civic life.
 Projects and research in this area include the use of information design for public argument, the development of participatory and co-design methods for community engagement, and new modes of public interaction mediated by technology.

 Masters in Human Computer Interaction - Graduated: 2011

 Research focused the interaction design of wearable technologies and tangible interfaces that support learning.
 Published a paper on "Evaluating technology that makes physical games for children more engaging" as part of my masters thesis.